-An unidentified urn with ashes has been creating curiosity in a Prince Rupert second hand store after it was found in a variety of items, possibly donated in February or March 2020.
-The six inch box has generated a few inquiries, but the store owner doesn’t know what to do with it.
+An unidentified urn with ashes has been creating curiosity in a Prince Rupert thrift store after it was found in a variety of items, possibly donated in February or March 2020.
+The six-inch box has generated a few inquiries, but the store owner doesn’t know what to do with it.

 Given that many items are donated after hours and just left in the front doorway, or just dropped at the front counter, there is no way of tracking who the donation came from or when it came in, she said.

-Miller said due to the small size of the box and quantity of ashes, the urn could contain remains of a pet, but is unsure.
+Miller said due to the small size of the box and quantity of ashes, the urn could contain remains of a pet, but it is uncertain.